phetsims/collision-lab/doc/model.md

 The kinetic energy and center-of-mass position/velocity are derived from the state of the balls within the system.

-Alls balls within the system (with the exception of the _Inelastic_ screen) are undergoing uniform motion and have no rotational kinematics.
+All balls within the system (with the exception of the _Inelastic_ screen) are undergoing uniform motion and have no rotational kinematics.

 In the _Inelastic_ screen, perfectly inelastic collisions that 'stick' results in stuck balls rotating around the center of mass of the cluster of balls (if the collision isn't head-on), where the [angular velocity (&omega;)](https://en.wikipedia.org/wiki/Angular_velocity) (relative to the center-of-mass) is derived from the [conservation of Angular Momentum (L)](https://en.wikipedia.org/wiki/Angular_momentum#Collection_of_particles).